ashu1019singh/demo-minikube-kuernates-istio/README.md

 ### first we will see without them , so installation of helm and tiller will be done later

+Installation steps Istio in kubernates cluster:

+        go to instio installation directory and install all istio crds (custom resource definitions )

+        for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done

+        for now we will install permissive profile to support both new and old deployments:

+        kubectl apply -f install/kubernetes/istio-demo.yaml

+        verify the installation

+        kubectl get svc -n istio-system
+        kubectl get pods -n istio-system

+                3 will show as completed rest as running

 8. Deploying microservices and testing

         https://istio.io/docs/examples/bookinfo/